MarketAreasReportsNewsBlogGuidesToolsAbout

 Condo vs Detached: What the Numbers Say

-8 min read·Updated March 2026
+8 min read·Updated April 2026

 The price gap between property types in Edmonton is significant.
 Here's what the numbers reveal about value, lifestyle, and investment potential.